QuantSysBio/inSPIRE-interactive/README.md

 ```

 where the config file is a yaml file specifying configuration of your inSPIRE-Interactive server and the mode is either "server" if you are setting up inSPIRE-Interactive for use throughout your lab, or "local" if you are only using inSPIRE-Interactive on your own machine.

+### Additional Features

+In order to use raw files on Linux or Mac O.S. you will require the use of mono ([https://www.mono-project.com/download/stable/]) which is required by the ThermoRawFileParser.
+(The ThermoRawFileParser itself is open source and downloaded by inSPIRE.)

+In order to use NetMHCpan for binding affinity prediction you should download the software from [https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/] (you must agree to the license agreement).

+In order to use MSFragger within inSPIRE-Interactive you should download from [https://github.com/Nesvilab/MSFragger/wiki/Preparing-MSFragger#Downloading-MSFragger] (you must agree to the license agreements).

+In order to use Skyline within inSPIRE-Interactive you will need to download docker and insure can be run within inSPIRE.
+See instructions from [https://docs.docker.com/desktop/].
+(Skyline itself is open source).